shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ### `associations`

-The `associations` parameter allows you to load additional data to the minimal data set of an entity without sending an extra request - similar to a SQL Join.
-The key of the parameter is the property name of the association in the entity.
-You can pass a nested criteria just for that association - e.g. to perform a sort to or apply filters within the association.
+The `associations` parameter allows you to load additional data to the minimal data set of an entity without sending an extra request similar to a SQL Join.
+The parameter's key is the association's property name in the entity.
+You can pass nested criteria just for that association, e.g., to perform a sort to or apply filters within the association.

 ```javascript
 {